FPSG-UIUC/micro24-fusemax-artifact/README.md

 ### [Recommended] Option 1: Use Jupyter Lab

-Open the Jupyter Lab in the browser by navigating to the displayed 127.0.0.1 URL.
+Start the Jupyter lab as described above.
+Open it in the browser by navigating to the displayed 127.0.0.1 URL.

 Run `workspace/notebooks/figs.ipynb`.
 All figures will display in the notebook.
 Expected outputs can be found in Figures 6-12 of the paper or in